-European partners embark on collaborative coastal ecosystem exploration
+Collaboration with European partners on coastal ecosystem exploration

 The TREC expedition (Traversing European Coastlines) is EMBL's flagship project to study life in its natural context.
 TREC brings molecular and cellular biology together with environmental research to further scientific knowledge and address urgent planetary and societal challenges.
 The highly collaborative EMBL-led project is only possible due to the joint efforts of numerous European partner organisations, such as Tara Ocean Foundation, the European Marine Biological Resource Centre, Ifremer, CNRS, Stazione Zoologica Anton Dohrn, and more than 50 other institutions from Europe and beyond.